Chukwuebukaoguejiofo/Programming_cheat_sheets/_compiled_languages/Java/maven/_maven.md

 ###### Dependencies section

 scope:
-    - test,
+- test
-    - provided,
+- provided
-    - runtime(not needed for compilation, but for my code to run),
+- runtime(not needed for compilation, but for my code to run)
 - compile(is the default)
 - system(very brittle, dont use, use my local jar???)
 - import